influxdata/influxdb-client-ruby/README.md

 ### Check the server status

-Server availability can be checked using the `client.health` method.
+Server availability can be checked using the `client.ping` method.
 That is equivalent of the [influx ping](https://v2.docs.influxdata.com/v2.0/reference/cli/influx/ping/).

 ### Proxy configuration